YashWadhvani/portfolio/CODE_OF_CONDUCT.md

 This Code of Conduct applies within all community spaces, and also applies when an individual is officially representing the community in public spaces.

-## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at [INSERT CONTACT EMAIL].
-All complaints will be reviewed and investigated promptly and fairly.

-All community leaders are obligated to respect the privacy and security of the reporter of any incident.

 ## Attribution

 This Code of Conduct is adapted from the [Contributor Covenant][homepage], version 2.1, available at https://www.contributor-covenant.org/version/2/1/code_of_conduct.html